OS: Android 11

 Google Pixel 5a review: Software

-We’re right on the cusp of the final release of Android 12, which the Pixel 5a will see on day one.
+Android 12 is rolling out now, and that includes to the Pixel 5a.
 That’s one of the benefits of owning a Google phone — you get Apple-level access to the latest Android versions on the day they’re released.
 Now if only the Pixel 5a would be supported for as long as an iPhone.

-With Google working on its own system-on-chips (called Tensor) in the upcoming Pixel 6, maybe we’ll see future Pixels stay updated as long as iPhones do.
+With Google debuting its own system-on-chips (called Tensor) for the Pixel 6, maybe we’ll see future Pixels stay updated as long as iPhones do.
 Nonetheless, the Pixel 5a will still see three years of platform updates and a minimum of three years of security patches.

 Out of the box, the Pixel 5a comes standard with stock Android 11.
 There’s nothing new here, since Android 11 is a fairly spartan affair.
 There is a section to customize some of the 5a’s gestures, like swiping on the fingerprint sensor to pull down the notification shade.
 That’s about it.
 If you’re coming from Samsung or OnePlus — or even Motorola — you might find the lack of customization and features to be a bit of a shell shock.
 That said, Android 12 is going to change that.